-We consent to use in this Registration Statement on Form N-2 of PennantPark Investment Corporation and Subsidiaries of our reports dated November 21, 2016, relating to the consolidated financial statements and internal control over financial reporting, appearing in the Prospectus, which is part of this Registration Statement, and of our report dated November 21, 2016, relating to the senior securities table appearing elsewhere in this Registration Statement.
+We consent to use in this Pre-Effective Amendment No. 1 to the Registration Statement (No. 333-216852) on Form N-2 of PennantPark Investment Corporation and Subsidiaries of our reports dated November 21, 2016, relating to the consolidated financial statements and the effectiveness of internal control over financial reporting, appearing in the Prospectus, which is part of this Registration Statement, and of our report dated November 21, 2016, relating to the senior securities table appearing elsewhere in this Registration Statement.

-We also consent to the reference to our firm under the caption "Independent Registered Public Accounting Firm" in such Prospectus,
+We also consent to the reference to our firm under the caption "Independent Registered Public Accounting Firm" in such Prospectus.

-/s/ RSM US LLP New York, New York March 21, 2017
+/s/ RSM US LLP

+New York, New York April 24, 2017